mpolden/jarvis2/docs/WIDGETS.md

 gmail
 -----
-Displays the current unread count, and total mail count in the configured folder.
+Displays the current unread count, and total email count in the configured folder.

 ```python